shanto-kumar-saha/api-automation-playwright-framework/README.md

-# Playwright API Automation Testing (API Client Architecture & CI Integration)
+# Playwright API Automation Testing (API Client Architecture with CI)

 This project is a scalable **API Automation Testing Framework** built using **Playwright (JavaScript)**.